Nine Years Ago:

 He likely wouldn’t win the award with today’s voters.
 He finished 10th among AL hitters with a 5.0 bWAR.
 Even if you take just offensive bWAR, Bell was still 10th in the AL. Wade Boggs had an 8.3 bWAR and Alan Trammell an 8.2.
 Boggs hit .363/.461/.588 with 24 home runs and 105 walks.
 Trammell .343/.402/.551 with 28 home runs, playing good defense at short.

 But Bell had all those RBI.

-Bell wasn’t so terrible defensively at that point in his career.
-Later in his career, his knees would pay the price for playing on the carpet covered cement in Skydome, and his defense would suffer from it, but that was later.
+Bell wasn’t terrible defensively at that point in his career.
+Of course, later in his career, his knees would pay the price for playing on the carpet-covered cement, and his defense would suffer from it, but that was later.